Schulconnex/Schulconnex/docs/english-api-notes/code-lists.md

 „ScHuLe” are considered equivalent and valid.

-As most of the codes map to meanings that are reflected in the GUI of software used in schools, translating the meaning of the individual codes will likely not to be of much use.
+As most of the codes map to meanings that are reflected in the GUI of software used in schools, translating the meaning of the individual codes will likely not be of much use.
 For providing the GUI of a tool used in schools, it will be necessary to work with someone who has a good understanding of the German language.